-Hannah's family practice is predominantly within care and adoption proceedings acting for children by their Guardians, for parents and other family members and Local Authorities.
+Hannah’s family practice is predominantly within public law proceedings acting for children by their Guardians, for parents and other family members.
 She has a wealth of experience dealing with contested cases involving a broad range of issues including the causation of non-accidental injuries, sexual, physical and emotional abuse, severe neglect, alleged spiritual possession and radicalisation.
 Her background in criminal law has provided her an excellent foundation for cross examining witnesses.

 She is mindful of the great number of vulnerable people that find themselves in care proceedings and is adept at working with parents with learning difficulties, intermediaries and cross examining vulnerable witnesses.

-Hannah also represents parents in private law disputes regarding child arrangements, non-molestation orders and parental responsibility.
+Hannah also represents parents in private law disputes regarding domestic violence, parental alienation and child arrangements.
 She is known for her dedicated and robust approach whilst having a friendly and personable disposition.
 She prides herself on having an eye for detail and is very thorough in her preparation.
 She is qualified to accept public access instructions.